AlayaCare/goliac/docs/why_goliac.md

 - allowing users to manage their team and the repositories they own (and only them)
 - bringing auditing of who has done what in 2 places:
   - via a git history of a git repository
-  - via logs of Goliac service
+  - via logs of Goliac service (but you need to have a good log management system in place)
 - via a [GitOps](https://www.redhat.com/en/topics/devops/what-is-gitops) approach: i.e. via a clear directory structure stored into a git repository

 ## Developer friendly

-Once a team of developer has been created, the team can
+Once a team of developers has been created, the team can
-- manage their resources (i.e. their team's member and their repositories defintion) autonomously
+- manage their resources (i.e. their team's member and their repositories defintion) autonomously (and so without having to rely on your IT departement each time a team needs a change)
 - via **simple** yaml files.
 You dont need to learn a new specific definition langage.
 - but restricted by global policies defined previously by the security team.
 For example you can specifiy a organization-wide policy asking for peer-review across all Github repositories, before any Pull Request being merged.
 Or you can ask a specific CI test to pass for all Github repositories, or a specific subset of Github repositoties